pnpm/pnpm.io/blog/2020-10-17-node-modules-configuration-options-with-pnpm.md

 ## Plug'n'Play.
 The strictest configuration

 pnpm supports [Yarn's Plug'n'Play](https://yarnpkg.com/features/pnp) since v5.9.
 With PnP, both your application and the dependencies of your application will have access only to their declared dependencies.
-This is even stricter then setting `hoist=false` because inside a monorepo, you're application will not be able to access even the dependencies of the root project.
+This is even stricter then setting `hoist=false` because inside a monorepo, your application will not be able to access even the dependencies of the root project.

 To use Plug'n'Play, set these settings: